 Flexible benefits were introduced by the Government from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.

-The LGPS is not a defined contribution pension scheme (it is a defined benefit scheme) and as such, It is not directly affected by these changes.
-However, if you stop paying into the LGPS and you have three or more months' membership, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your LGPS pension to a defined contribution scheme providing flexible benefits.
+The L G P S is not a defined contribution pension scheme, it is a defined benefit scheme.
+It is not directly affected by these changes.
+However, if you stop paying into the L G P S, you have three or more months' membership, and you have not previously received a pension from the Scheme, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
+The transfer must be completed more than 12 months before you reach your Normal Pension Age in the L G P S.

-Please note that you will be required by law to take independent financial advice if the value of your pension benefits in the LGPS (excluding AVCs) is more than £30,000.
+Please note that you will be required by law to take independent financial advice if the value of your pension benefits in the L G P S (excluding AVCs) is more than £30,000.
 You are not required to take independent financial advice if the value of your benefits is less than £30,000.
-However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer could help you in making an appropriate decision.
+However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you in making an appropriate decision.

-There are four main options for members, aged over 55, who are in a defined contribution scheme which provides flexible benefits, including:
+There are four main options for members, aged over 55, who are in a defined contribution scheme which provides flexible benefits:

-purchasing an annuity
+buying a guaranteed income for life (an annuity)

-flexi-access drawdown
+using your pension pot to provide a flexible retirement income (flexi-access drawdown)

-taking a number of cash sums at different stages
+taking multiple cash sums at different stages

-taking the whole pot as cash in one go
+taking the whole pot as cash in one go.

-Keep in touch – remember to let the pension fund know if you move house.
+Keep in touch – remember to let the L G P S administering authority know if you move house.